Victoria Computer Club is a non-profit society registered in British Columbia, Canada.

 Clubhouse: We have had a number of clubhouses, in various locations, since 1987.
 Our clubhouse serves many purposes, but one of its most important uses is to allow our members to meet each other and to share their enthusiasm for computers.

 The clubhouse also offers facilities for members who wish to explore specialized areas of interest.
 Members organize Special Interest Groups using the resources of the clubhouse.
-The clubhouse also hosts our computer lab and contains an extensive lending library of computer books and CDs.

 Website: Our webportal (Content Management System) is also produced by volunteer club members and includes on-line HTML and PDF editions of our club newsletter in colour, forums, chatroom, private messaging, and much more.